sjohann81/ucx-os/README.md

 ## Features

 - Small footprint (4kB ~ 8kB) for the kernel;
-- Lightweight task model (fibers) where tasks share the same stack;
+- Lightweight task model (fibers) where tasks share the same memory region;
 - Preemptive / cooperative scheduling based on a priority round robin (RR) scheduler;
 - Task synchronization using semaphores or pipeline channels;
 - Dynamic memory allocation;